jamesmehorter/Device-Theme-Switcher/readme.md

 ## Changelog

+* _Version 2.4 - Released 02/17/2014_
+    * Added .mo files for plugin translations
+    * Updated dashboard widget to show default theme and link to theme/customization option directly
+    * Extended theme device settings UI to allow for mobile or handheld to be default theme
+    * Updated DTS Settings page to WordPress 3.8 style
+    * Updated mobileESP to version 2013.10.27
+    * Added front-end menu option to switch between themes

 * _Version 2.3 - Released 09/16/2013_
     * FIX - Corrected an issue which caused a PHP error to be thrown under odd conditions.
 Thanks Davis Wuolle!